jessi25924/CymruVineyardProject1/README.md

 * Returning customers: keep updated with new tours or events via email that was provided on the first booking.

+### Upcoming Features

+* Shopping: list of the wines produced in this vineyard, new or existing customer can buy wine online.

+* Vineyard Restaurant: visitor can also book brunch or dinner before or after the tour.

 ### WIREFRAME

 These wireframs screenshots illustrate the responsive dedsign, showcasing the desktop, tablet, and mobile layouts.